ashtok/Multilingual-Semantic-Benchmark-Suite/Readme.md

 This project is **not open source** and is licensed under an **All Rights Reserved** model.
 No part of this repository may be copied, modified, or distributed without explicit written permission.

+Unauthorized copying, distribution, or use is prohibited.

+See the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgments